vajid-mvr/vajid-mvr/README.md

  👋 Hi there!
-I'm Vajid
+I'm Abdul Vajid

 **First account lost, but not the drive to create.
 Onwards! 🔧🚀**